Etosha National Park

 The couple appeared oblivious to the shouts from the occupants, including private guides, of other vehicles, and I’d be surprised if someone didn't report the blatant breach of National Park rules to the authorities.
 I’ll bet more than a few people had recorded their idiotic behaviour on camera.

-I`ve divided Etosha National Park into three sections: The West covers the previously restricted western section of the park including Dolomite Rest Camp, the Centre takes in the west end of the main Etosha Salt Pan and along its south shore, from Okaukuejo to Halali.
+I`ve divided Etosha National Park into three sections: The West covers the previously restricted western section of the park including Dolomite Rest Camp and Olifantsrus, the Centre takes in the west end of the main Etosha Salt Pan and along its south shore, from Okaukuejo to Halali.
 The East section takes in the waterholes between Halali and Namutoni, Fischer`s Pan and the road north from the latter rest camp to Andoni and the Nehale Lya Mpingana Gate at the Park`s northeast corner.
 Each of these sections feature additional images and information which will hopefully be of interest to anyone planning a visit.
 There is also a summary of the park`s individual waterholes, with several of the most productive covered in more detail on a dedicated page.
 Due to the volume of material, a some of the content may appear on more than one page.

 Alhough there is a fairly wide choice of accommodation outside the perimeter the main advantage of staying at one of the rest camps inside Etosha, apart from their floodlit waterholes, is that you can access the surrounding terrain at first light when staff open the rest camp gates.
 Even the private lodges, hotels and camps closest to the main entry gates are usually at best a 15-20 minute drive away while others are over an hour away, so visitors are missing out on the brief period around dawn which not only has the best light for photography, but is also prime hunting time.
 Firstly, here are brief details of the four Rest Camps within the National Park...